Ndemco/ndemco.github.io/index.md

 # Past the Happy Path

-*Making sense of the messy reality of software engineering.*
+*My attempt to make sense of the messy reality of software engineering.*